Welcome and Fellowship

 Appalachian Trail Hikers

 Our location on the Trail allows us to share our church with hikers.
-Some have stayed the night in our rectory or parish hall.
+Over the course of the summer, more than 250 hikers have stayed the night in our rectory or parish hall.
 Their journey can be a metaphor for our spiritual journey.
 And like St. Barnabas, the Apostle, we can become known for our encouragement.

 We would love to have more children with us.
 It's a joy to know that a new generation is being nurtured in the wisdom and understanding of God.
 Children can stay during the worship service or they can attend a story time called Godly Play during a portion of the service.
 There they learn the stories of the Bible.
 When children are old enough to undertake a task as part of the service, they are encouraged.
 They can learn about sacred space; and adults can appreciate that a sacred space is not always a quiet space.